Independent Product Diagnostics

 is costing you.

 I'm Pearl Oguchi.
-I come in when your product is live, users are signing up but not coming back, growth has started to flatten, and everyone has a different theory about why.
-I find the real product–user gaps behind weak activation and retention, and stay with you until the first critical fixes are shipped.
-With 22 shipping software either at scale or to a small number of users, including 9 at Meta, I understand how products should behave and what good looks like.
+I find the product-user gaps behind weak activation and retention.
+With 22 years shipping software either at scale or to a small number of users, including 9 at Meta, I understand how products should behave and what good looks like.

 Pearl Oguchi Product Validation